GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/04.231-240/03.Jesus,-to-Thee-I-Now-Can-Fly/docs.md

 ---
+title: |
-title: 233.
-Jesus, to Thee I Now Can Fly
+    233. Jesus, to Thee I Now Can Fly - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 233.
+Jesus, to Thee I Now Can Fly.
+Jesus, to thee I now can fly,  On whom my help is laid;  Oppressed by sins, I lift my eye,  And see the shadows fade.
+    keywords:  |
-    keywords: Church Hymnal, Jesus, to Thee I Now Can Fly, Jesus, to Thee I now can fly,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Jesus, to Thee I Now Can Fly, Jesus, to Thee I now can fly.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 233. JESUS, TO THEE I NOW CAN FLY
+####  Church Hymnal 1941,

 ```txt

 1.
 Jesus, to thee I now can fly,
 On whom my help is laid;